Bull Markets vs Bear Markets: The Differences Explained

 "Once a bull market gets under way, and once you reach the point where everybody has made money no matter what system he or she followed, a crowd is attracted into the game that is responding not to interest rates and profits but simply to the fact that it seems a mistake to be out of stocks," Berkshire Hathaway (BRK.B) CEO Warren Buffett said.

-At that point, Buffett said, rising prices become a daily reinforcement like Pavlov's dogs and investors feel that they can't miss the party.
+At that point, Buffett said, rising prices become a daily reinforcement like Pavlov's dogs and investors feel they can't miss the party.

 It's not uncommon for analysts and observers to call a "bull market" when prices rise 20% or more from a previous low.
 However, there are many definitions of a bull market, with some saying one cannot be confirmed until the previous high has been taken out.
-But by the time that point is reached, it may not last too much longer.
+Indeed, a bull market was declared in early January 2024, when the S&P 500 closed above its prior record set almost exactly two years before.

+But by the time everyone agrees that point is reached, the bull market may not last too much longer.
 In fact, it often becomes more likely that the market becomes close to an inflection point when everyone recognizes a bull market.
 There can be a danger that if sentiment turns, everyone could rush for the exits and try to sell.

 Ben Graham, the father of value investing, put it this way: "The longer the bull market lasts, the more severely investors will be affected with amnesia; after five years or so, many people no longer believe that bear markets are possible."